Azure/reliable-web-app-pattern-dotnet/known-issues.md

 sed "s/$(printf '\r')\$//" -i ./infra/validateDeployment.sh
 ```

+*There are no open items open for this issue.*

 ## Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

 This error happens when attempting to connect to the Azure SQL Server with as